On a canonical class of Green currents for the unit sections of abelian schemes: The case of elliptic schemes

 {\rm (b)} Endow $\mC/(\mZ+\mZ\cdot\tau_\sigma)$ with its Haar measure of total measure $1$.
-The function $\phi$ then defines an $L^1$-function on $\mC/(\mZ+\mZ\cdot\tau_\sigma)$ and the restriction of $\mfg_\CA$ to $\CA(\mC)_\sigma$ is the current $[\phi]$ associated to $\phi$. \end{prop} \beginProof The formula (a) follows from Theorem \ref{mainth2}.1 and the formula for the Ray-Singer analytic torsion of a flat line bundle on an elliptic curve given in \cite[Th.
+The function $\phi$ then defines an $L^1$-function on $\mC/(\mZ+\mZ\cdot\tau_\sigma)$ and the restriction of $\mfg_{\CA^\vee}$ to $\CA(\mC)_\sigma$ is the current $[\phi]$ associated with $\phi$. \end{prop} Here $\Delta(\bullet)$ is the discriminant modular form, ${\rm sigma}(z)$ is the Weierstrass sigma-function associated with the lattice $[1,\tau_{\sigma}]$ and $\eta$ is the quasi-period map associated with the lattice $[1,\tau_{\sigma}]$, extended $\mR$-linearly to all of $\mC$ (see \cite[I, Prop.
+5.2]{Silverman-Advanced} for the latter). \beginProof The formula (a) follows from Theorem \ref{mainth2}.1 and the formula for the Ray-Singer analytic torsion of a flat line bundle on an elliptic curve given in \cite[Th.
 4.1]{Ray-Singer-Analytic}.